-This collection of scarves, the Kavanagh colection, is inspired poet Patrick Kavanagh, who inspite of himself, loved his home county of Monaghan.
+This range of scarves, the Kavanagh Collection, is inspired poet Patrick Kavanagh, who inspite of himself, loved his home county of Monaghan.
 Scarves in this range are woven using precious Donegal wool and fine cotton.
 They are earthy and subtle in colour.
 The designs are available in three sizes with the small and large scarves carried in stock and the oversize wraps made to order.
-So in Liz’sown words….
+So in Liz’s own words….

-There is a little bit of this story lovingly woven into each of the Kavanagh Scarf Collection by Liz Christy.
-Liz considers herself to be very lucky, living and hand-weaving in the heart of the rolling drumlin ‘Kavanagh country’
+A little bit of this story is lovingly woven into each piece in the Kavanagh Scarf Collection by Liz Christy.
+Liz considers herself to be very lucky, living and hand-weaving in the heart of the rolling drumlin ‘Kavanagh country’.

 Showing all 11 results